MohammadMaftoun/AutoML-in-Data-Science/README.md

 # AutoML in Data Science
 ![AutoML](https://d3f1iyfxxz8i1e.cloudfront.net/courses/course_image/d387ec7f5fb4.png)

 Welcome to the AutoML in Data Science repository!
 This repository is dedicated to exploring, implementing, and sharing automated machine learning (AutoML) tools and techniques within data science.
-Whether you're an experienced data scientist or just getting started, this repository offers resources and examples to help you leverage the power of automation in your data science workflows.
+Whether you're an experienced data scientist or just getting started, this repository offers resources and examples to help you leverage the strength of automation in your data science workflows.

 # What is AutoML?